Mihonarium/moratorium.ai/docs/intro.md

 While researchers find ways to advance on a path towards superhuman AI, the field does not currently recognize any promising leads as to how to make a future AGI pursue goals we’d want it to pursue.

-AI Alignment is the problem of aligning future AI goals and behavior with human values.
+"AI alignment" is the problem of aligning future AI goals and behavior with human values.
 Some employees of OpenAI, DeepMind, and Anthropic think the probability of extinction is around 80-90%[^1], because we’re not on track to solve the technical problem of AI alignment in time.
 If it remains unsolved when we reach an AGI, humanity will likely go extinct (“extinction” is used literally and doesn’t refer to unemployment).

 [^1]: From personal conversations with people working at OpenAI, DeepMind, and Anthropic.